How Does the University R&D Sequence Work, Anyway?

 Stay tuned for more explainers on university R&D and commercialization.
 And to the extent any questions arise, we’re here to answer them.

-NCInnovation is a 501(c)(3) not-for-profit corporation focused intensely on support for North Carolina public university research that has commercial promise.
-NCInnovation deploys funding, mentors, and support services so that North Carolina university proofs-of-concept can turn into companies and create jobs that remain in North Carolina.
+NCInnovation is 501(c)(3) not-for-profit corporation focused intensely on accelerating commercialized innovation from North Carolina’s universities.
+NCInnovation deploys funding, mentors, and support services so that North Carolina university proofs-of-concept turn into companies and create jobs that remain in North Carolina.
 Learn more at NCInnovation.org.